Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Solvable matroids

 \section{Solvable matroids}

 In this section, we introduce a new class of matroids, which we refer to as \textit{solvable matroids}.
-We will establish the necessary and sufficient conditions for the realizability of these matroids.
-Additionally, in Theorem~\ref{ñk}, we will identify an irreducible component of their matroid varieties.
-This result generalizes \textup{\cite[Theorem~4.5]{clarke2021matroid}}, which previously established a similar result for point-line configurations.
+Our main result is Theorem~\ref{irreducible}, which establishes the irreducibility of realization spaces of paving matroids that have no points of degree greater than two.
+Additionally, we prove the irreducibility of the associated varieties of the solvable matroids of rank three.